Arun Jaitley: Personal life

 Arun Jaitley married Sangeeta, daughter of former Jammu and Kashmir finance minister Girdhari Lal Dogra, on 24 May 1982.
-They have two children, Rohan and Sonali; the latter married Jaiyesh Bakhshi.
+They have two children, Sonali Jaitley and Rohan Jaitley; the former married Jaiyesh Bakhshi.
 Both his children are lawyers.
 He had two siblings.

 Illness and death

 Jaitley had a series of health-related issues and underwent multiple surgeries leading into his deteriorating health and subsequent death in 2019.
-In 2005, he underwent a coronary artery bypass surgery after he was diagnosed with high blood pressure.
+In 2005, he underwent a coronary artery bypass surgery after he was hospitalised with high blood pressure.
 In 2014, when he weighed 117 kg, a gastric bypass surgery was performed on him aimed at reducing his weight.
 Doctors confirmed that Jaitley had been "suffering from diabetes for nearly two decades" then, and that the said procedure was the best option for patients with "uncontrolled diabetes".
 In May 2018, he underwent a kidney transplant surgery.

 In February 2019, the media reported that Jaitley had been diagnosed with a rare form of soft-tissue sarcoma and was undergoing treatment in the US, although it was termed a "regular medical check-up".
 On 9 August, he was admitted to the All India Institute of Medical Sciences, New Delhi (AIIMS) after he complained of "breathlessness".
 On 17 August, it was reported that he was on life-support.

 By 23 August, his health had deteriorated.
 Jaitley died at 12:07 p.m.
 (IST) the following day, aged 66.
 He was cremated at Nigam Bodh Ghat on 25 August.
 The Indian Cricket team wore black armbands for a day during the test match with the West Indies, to condole Jaitley's death.